mykelalvis/FT/Traveller/WORKING/Book 1.md

-Forgery: The individual has a skill at Documents necessary for cargo transfers, faking documents and papers with a view to bank transactions, personal identification, and deceiving officials, banks, patrons, or other many other purposes are often closely in- persons. spected by officials such as the police, cus- toms agents, or clerks when encounters occur (such encounters happen when the law level for a world or less is thrown; generally once or twice per day).
+Forgery: The individual has a skill at Documents necessary for cargo transfers, faking documents and papers with a view to bank transactions, personal identification, and deceiving officials, banks, patrons, or other many other purposes are often closely in-persons. spected by officials such as the police, cus-toms agents, or clerks when encounters occur (such encounters happen when the law level for a world or less is thrown; generally once or twice per day).
 The throw for detection of forged or fake documents is 6+; DMs to be
 applied: -2 per level of expertise.